A Beginner’s Guide To The Mortgage Market: What It Is And How Affects Rates

 Understanding Mortgage Rates

-When shopping around for mortgage rates, there’s probably a temptation to think lenders set these things pretty arbitrarily.
-However, there are actually two big facets to determining the interest rate on a mortgage: market conditions and your personal financial profile.
+When shopping around for mortgage rates, you may be inclined to think that lenders set these things arbitrarily.
+However, there are 2 big facets to determining the mortgage interest rate: market conditions and your personal financial profile.

 Base Market Rates And The Federal Reserve